tomkulolo/docker-2048/README.md

     http://127.0.0.1:8080

-If you run docker with boot2docker on Mac or Windows, the URL should be
+If you run docker with boot2docker on Mac or Windows, the URL should be:

     http://192.168.59.103:8080